 Q: Is there a proper way to put the cart at the curb?

-A: Yes, there are arrows on the cart that show you which direction it should face in order for the "arm" of the truck to pick it up.
-As always, you want to keep the cart at least three feet away from you trash so they are not mixed and the "arm" has room to grab the container.
+A: Yes, place the metal bar facing the street; there is also an arrow on the cart that shows you which direction it should face in order for the "arm" of the truck to pick it up.
+As always, you want to keep the cart at least three feet away from your rubbish so the "arm" has room to grab the cart.
 Please keep the cart away from hydrants, poles, trees or anything that could hinder the "arm" from grabbing the cart.

 Q: When do I take the cart out?

-A: Take your cart out on your normal trash day.
-Keep in mind, all residents are to place trash and recycling out after 5:00pm the night before trash day - there is an ordinance prohibiting you from putting it out earlier.
+A: Take the cart out on your normal rubbish day.
+Keep in mind, all residents are to place rubbish and recycling out after 5:00pm the night before rubbish day - Ordinance 2009-72 prohibits residents from putting it out earlier.
 Please have the cart out by 7:00am the day of pickup.
-Also, please bring the cart (as well as your garbage cart) back in as soon as possible.
+Also, please bring the cart (as well as the rubbish cart) back in as soon as possible.

 Q: Who is responsible for maintenance if your cart needs repair?

-A: The Toter carts have a ten year warranty from the manufacturer.
-The City of Lyndhurst Service Department will repair your cart or exchange it for a new cart, depending on circumstances and what repairs are warranted.
+A: The City of Lyndhurst Service Department will repair your cart or exchange it, depending on circumstances and what repairs are warranted.

 Q: What if I have more questions?

-Tires are only accepted (off the rim) during weekend rubbish hours in late summer/early fall for one month.
+Tires are only accepted (off the rim) for one month only, during weekend rubbish hours in late summer/early fall for one month.
 Please call for an updated time.

-Computers can be recycled, either place them on your treelawn in front of the blue recycling cart (on the street side) or drop them off at the Service Department office during regular working hours, 7:00am-3:00pm, Monday through Friday.
+Computers can be recycled, please drop them off at the Service Department office during regular working hours, 7:00am-3:00pm, Monday through Friday.